 Since Propellor is a paid service, the customer support you’ll receive is top notch.
 Similar to the other paid apps listed, Propeller offers a support call line that responds swiftly.
 They also include a messaging platform for support, and you can request a call if necessary.

-While DroneDeploy and Pix 4D both offer measurement tools as well, Propeller blows them both out of the water with tools such as:
+While DroneDeploy and Pix 4D both offer measurement tools as well, Propeller blows them both out of the water.
+Its tools include:

 - Elevation Difference